mobie/mobie.github.io/tutorials/mobie_collection_table.md

     - `TwoDimensional`: Choose this if all your data is 2-D (it will make your life easier, because this mode avoids getting lost in 3-D while browsing in BigDataViewer).
 * `( S3 Access Key )` & `( S3 Secret Key )`: free text
     - These are optional fields.
 Use those if the `uri` column of the collection table points to data in a protected S3 bucket.

+### Defining complex views

+The advantage of the collection table is that it is easy to create.
+A disadvantage as compared to a traditional MoBIE project is that you cannot define very complex views on your data.

+However, you can do the following: After opening a collection table, you can configure a complex view and then right click in the BigDataViewer window and say "Save current view...".
+It will ask you for the name of this view and importantly also for the file in which you want to save it.
+Please call this file "mobie-views.json" and save it in the same folder as your collection table.
+The next time you open the collection table, MoBIE will automatically pick it up and then you can look at the views defined in this file.
+Note that you can add several views to that file.
+So next time you want to save a view, simply select that file again as the destination.
+Please note that any changes in your collection table will probably invalidate those views!
+Thus, in practice, once you created such a mobie-views.json, you may not change the collection table anymore.

 ### Example collection tables